redhat-openstack/openstack-puppet-modules/trove/README.md

 #### trove_config

-The `trove_config` provider is a children of the ini_setting provider.
+The `trove_config` provider is a child of the ini_setting provider.
 It allows one to write an entry in the `/etc/trove/trove.conf` file.

 ```puppet
 trove_config { 'DEFAULT/verbose' :